|Mike and I hit Grandcon 2015 on Saturday and we're glad we did!

 game to me through eyes filled with tears of delight as he describes the most fun he's had at a game table.
 "You missed it!"
 He shouted.

 "You missed the best game of the convention!
 Of all time!
-He died right after he ran it so you'll never experience the exultation beyond
+The GM died right after he ran it so you'll never experience the exultation

-all measure that I alone with five other people experienced!
-You are a fool for not having signed up for this game!
-Then he began
+beyond all measure that I alone with five other people experienced!
+You are a fool for not having signed up for this game!"
+Then he

 Almost immediately we hustled to our noon game of Call of Cthulhu of Dark White run by We Hate Bards.
 Their room had an